millarde/joious-environment/README.md

 Official 12 factor approach is to use environment variables, so let's use those, while providing several avenues for instantiating them.

 To use: clone locally, `npm init` to install dependencies, `npm test` to run tests.
+Requires Node 6.x.

 The app currently short-circuits in index.js, just dumping the environment to the console and exiting (it doesn't need to do anything nore to demonstrate the config) so `npm start` isn't particularly interesting.